 IP Reputation Analysis surfaces user activities with high IP reputation risk scores based on Cisco Cloudlock CyberLab research enriched with multiple third-party threat intelligence services.
 Security teams have real-time access to user activities that are statistical outliers based on frequencies (identifying users with exceptionally high counts of different IP addresses) as well as activities from IP addresses associated with malicious activities, such as spamming, zombie networks, and port scanning.

 The Cisco Cloudlock machine learning system is not visible to Cloudlock users or administrators; it functions entirely transparently in the system background.

 Cloudlock’s threat detection capabilities help identify classic cases of account compromise attempts whether it’s failed attempts (indicated by a large number of failed and challenged logins) or successful logins characterized by abnormal login locations and/or times.

 These will usually be surfaced via Cloudlock’s velocity policies but can also be detected on the basis of high usage from a variety of locations.

 Cloudlock customers often need to be able to identify users whose accounts experience login activity from locations that are atypical for that account.
-The customer employs users who travel frequently, work from home, or execute scripts from remote locations - this means that a static policy white- and blacklisting countries does not operate at the level of granularity needed.
+The customer employs users who travel frequently, work from home, or execute scripts from remote locations - this means that a static policy allow and block listing countries do not operate at the level of granularity needed.
 In this case, anomaly detection at the city level is required in order to be able to identify true threats.
-Cloudlock machine learning applies here because login events naturally cluster, and outliers can be detected based on the actual data without regard to specific physical boundaries, political or otherwise.
+Cloudlock machine learning applies here because login events naturally cluster and outliers can be detected based on the actual data without regard to specific physical boundaries, political or otherwise.